Now

 Projects

 I continue to develop disco, a functional teaching language for discrete mathematics.
-I’m currently working with several students over the summer on some Disco research and development projects, including:
+I am currently working on adding documentation and increasing the language’s user-friendliness.

 Another research project I have been working on recently is making formal an intuitive sense I have that the types of DSLs involving an applicative functor can be fully inferred from programs that just use regular applicative notation, whereas for monads this is ambiguous.

 I enjoy solving problems on Open Kattis, for fun, learning, and as preparation for teaching Algorithms and coaching the Hendrix programming team.
-I’ve committed to getting a minimum of 2 points per day.
+I’ve committed to getting a minimum of 2 points per day, on average.

 I’ve finally finished recreating my academic blog with Hakyll and have begun again writing some posts about competitive programming in Haskell.
 I’m in the very early stages of turning the material into a book.